rveltz/PiecewiseDeterministicMarkovProcesses.jl/docs/src/index.md

 ```

 !!! note "ODE Solvers"
-    A lot of care have been used to be sure that the algorithms do not allocate and hence are fast.
+    A lot of care have been taken to be sure that the algorithms do not allocate and hence are fast.
 This is based on an iterator interface of `DifferentialEquations`.
 If you chose `save_positions = (false, false)`, the allocations should be independent from the requested jump number.
 However, the iterator solution is not yet available for `LSODA` in `DifferentialEquations`.
 Hence you can pass `ode = :lsoda` to access an old version of the algo (which allocates) or any other solver like `ode = Tsit5()` to access the new solver.